zcash/zips/draft-zip.md

 - consider imposing this requirement on v6 transactions instead of an explicit `ZSF_DEPOSIT` field requirement
 - work out the necessary protocol spec changes.

+## Deployment

+The implementation of this ZIP MUST be deployed at the same time or after the Zcash Sustainability Fund is established.

 # Rationale

 We believe that is ultimately a very minor change to the protocol, and quite simple in terms of implementation overhead.
 Additionally – and at the time of this writing – transaction fees are so small that 60% will likely not have a major impact.